Scaffold-Stark/speedrunstark/README.md

 (Your frontend address is the address in the top right of <http://localhost:3000>)

-> You can `yarn deploy:reset` to deploy your contract until you get it right.
+> You can `yarn deploy` to deploy your contract until you get it right.

 ### 🥅 Goals